soxueren/atsd/api/sql/README.md

 `metric.tags` is a map object whose properties can be accessed with `{tag-name}` key.

-If there is no record for the specified key, the `metric.tags.{tag-name}` expression returns NULL.
+If there is no record for the specified key, the `metric.tags.{tag-name}` expression returns `NULL`.

 Metric tag columns are supported only in `SELECT` expression.